 Introduction to AngularJS Validation

 AngularJS offers client-side form validation.
 We use AngularJS as a frontend framework that is very scalable and easy to code and developed our single-page angular web application.
-Apart from this the AngularJS validation also provides us some more exciting features like form validation which validates the user input to the client-side only without sending them to the backend server for validation.
-Also, it reduces our backend code and complexity for code maintaining.
-In angular, we have form validation and we can also create custom validation as well.
+The AngularJS validation also provides us with more exciting features like form validation, which only validates the user input to the client side without sending it to the backend server for validation.
+Also, it reduces our backend code and complexity for code maintenance.
+In angular, we have form validation, and we can also create custom validation as well.

 States of AngularJS Validation

-AngularJS provides us form validation to check user input data.
-This is used as a client-side validation before submitting them to the server.
-AngularJS keeps track of all the input fields we provide users to enter their data it can be anything like select from the drop-down, input field, text-area, etc. If we have done any kind of modification on the user field it keeps notify the user about the current status of validation, it also keeps track of files that are modified, have been touched or not.
+AngularJS provides us with form validation to check user input data.
+This serves as a client-side validation before submitting the data to the server.
+AngularJS keeps track of all the input fields we provide users to enter their data; it can be anything like selecting from the drop-down, input field, text area, etc. If we modify the user field, it keeps notifying the user about the current validation status; it also keeps track of files that are modified, have been touched, or not.

 So in angular js, we have divided the states into two parts.
 They are specific to form and fields.